Shalom-Karr/About/README.md

 ---

-Feel free to contribute or provide feedback by opening an issue or pull request!
+Feel free to provide feedback by opening an issue!